ChristopherCarignan/formant-optimization/README.md

 * Iterate through F5 ceilings in 50 Hz steps within the range 3500-6000 Hz (default, but can be changed)
 * Concatenate F1-F5 estimates at each ceiling step
-* For each time step, find the median F1-F5 values across all estimates
+* For each time step, and for each formant, remove 2 SD outlier values from all estimates
+* Find the median F1-F5 values of the trimmed data
 * Append the median values to a table along with the time stamp

 After the script has completed, a table called "formants" will remain in the Object window.
 This table can then be saved to your desired data format.